-In the final quarter of the financial year, the Company made some major developments towards its' flagship Buena Vista Magnetite Project in Nevada, USA.
+Over the year, Magnum has continued to advance some major developments towards its' flagship Buena Vista Magnetite Project in Nevada, USA.

 The Company completed a series of milestones and further developed its geology, feasibility, off take discussions and further funding.
 Magnum has identified several pathways and opportunities to bring its permitted mine into production.